rfarzad601/docs/content/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-email-preferences/setting-your-commit-email-address.md

 ---
-title: Setting your commit email address
+rfarhad601@gmail.comtitle: Setting your commit email address
 intro: 'You can set the email address that is used to author commits on {% data variables.product.github %} and on your computer.'
 redirect_from:
   - /articles/keeping-your-email-address-private